grafana/agent/docs/sources/flow/concepts/components.md

 log_level = "debug"
 ```

-_Expressions_ can be used to dynamically compute the value of an argument at runtime.
+You use _expressions_ to dynamically compute the value of an argument at runtime.
-Among other things, expressions can be used to retrieve the value of an environment variable
+You can use expressions to retrieve the value of an environment variable (`log_level = env("LOG_LEVEL")`)
-(`log_level = env("LOG_LEVEL")`) or to reference an exported field of another component (`log_level = local.file.log_level.content`).
+or to reference an exported field of another component (`log_level = local.file.log_level.content`).

-A dependent relationship is created when a component's argument references an exported field of another component.
+You create a dependent relationship when a component's argument references an exported field of another component.
-A component's input (arguments) now depends on another component's output (exports).
+A component's arguments now depend on another component's exports.
-The input of the component is re-evaluated whenever the exports of the components it references get updated.
+The input of the component is re-evaluated whenever the exports of the components it references are updated.

 The flow of data through the set of references between components forms a _pipeline_.

 An example pipeline may look like this:

-1. A `local.file` component watches a file on disk containing an API key.
+1. A `local.file` component watches a file that contains an API key.
 1. A `prometheus.remote_write` component is configured to receive metrics and forward them to an external database using the API key from the `local.file` for authentication.
 1. A `discovery.kubernetes` component discovers and exports Kubernetes Pods where metrics can be collected.
 1. A `prometheus.scrape` component references the exports of the previous component, and sends collected metrics to the `prometheus.remote_write` component.